Power and Control Cables

 Our power and control cables fall under the ÖLFLEX® product brand and have always represented oil resistance and flexibility.
 Power cables provide the optimum power supply; while control cables, on the other hand, transmit signals to control devices and machines.
 In this product segment, LAPP offers you a variety of cables that can be used to cover all applications.
 Discover the range: from simple, universally usable single cores to multi-core cables for specific purposes such as robot or drag chain applications, or even solar and wind power.

-What are power and
+What are power and control cables?

 What is a power cable?